peter88213/nv_tlview/docs/template/README.md

 ### Alternative: Zip file

-The package is also available in zip format: [nv_plugin_v0.99nv_tlviewttps://github.com/peter88213/nv_plugin/raw/mnv_tlviewnv_plugin_v0.99nv_tlview- Extract the *nv_plugin_v0.99nv_tlviewr from the downloaded zipfile "nv_plugin_v0.99nv_tlview- Move into this new folder and launch *setup.pyw* by double-clicking (Windows/Linux desktop),
+The package is also available in zip format: [nv_tlview_v0.99.0.zip](https://github.com/peter88213/nv_tlview/raw/main/dist/nv_tlview_v0.99.0.zip)

+- Extract the *nv_tlview_v0.99.0* folder from the downloaded zipfile "nv_tlview_v0.99.0.zip".
+- Move into this new folder and launch *setup.pyw* by double-clicking (Windows/Linux desktop),
 - or execute `python setup.pyw` (Windows), resp. `python3 setup.pyw` (Linux) on the command line.

 ---